hackclub/hackclub/workshops/personal_website/README.md

 ![](img/c9_new_aws_landing_page.png)

-1. Click on the grey box that says "Login for existing c9.io customers"
+1. Click on the gray box that says "Login for existing c9.io customers"

 2. You will be redirected to https://c9.io/login a la